-The market is valued at USD 304 billon and is expected to reach at USD 380 billion by 2022, at a 3.4% CAGR.
+The market is valued at USD 287.39 billion in 2016 and is expected to reach USD 402 billion by 2023, at a 5.8% CAGR during the forecast period 2018 - 2023.
 The wine market is huge, largely dominated by the European and North American countries.
 The USA, France, Italy, and Spain are the largest producers and consumers of wine.
 In the international trade, the European region has more than 50% share of the global wine trade.
 Currently, there are about one million small and big wine makers globally and the world’s most famous brands (around 84%) are French.
 The wine consumption is declining in the traditional markets.
 It is growing rapidly (x4 since 2000) in the Asian markets.
 Asia-Pacific accounts for 16% of value of global wine imports.

 The global wine market is driven by the consumption habits of wine, rapid urbanization, the changing lifestyles and high disposable incomes, and popularity of wine products during social celebrations and aging population preferring wine over hard drinks.
 Another important growth driver of the market is the increasing wine production in developing countries and new markets.
 The consumption of wine is increasing around the globe, and it is mainly due to the increasing consumption of wine by the younger generation.